 The Carolina Panthers’ 2021 season took an ugly turn after the first three games and never really brightened after that point, leading to an undeniably make-or-break season for head coach Matt Rhule in 2022.

-The bad news for Rhule and Carolina fans in general is that it appears the team will head into April’s draft still in desperate need of an answer at the quarterback position, unless an unexpected trade comes to pass.
+The bad news for Rhule and Carolina fans in general is that it appears the team will head into next season still in desperate need of an answer at the quarterback position, unless an unexpected trade comes to pass.

 Most of the team’s 2021 troubles trace back to the play under center during a wild season that saw two one-time first-round picks, Sam Darnold and the returning Cam Newton, both mostly fail miserably at trying to provide the offense with any sense of continuity.